Beer History - Facts & Trivia

 - In 1935 the canned beer industry was revolutionized by a vinyl plastic liner developed for cans made out of tin.

 - The movie The Shawshank Redemption got their period beer containers wrong.
-The prisoners on the roof drank beer out of bottles in the 1930s, when beer was canned until many years later.
+The prisoners on the roof drank beer out of bottles in 1949, when beer was canned until many years later.

 - Bourbon is the official alcohol of the United States, by an act of Congress.
 Many people have attempted to have that overturned in favor of beer instead throughout the years.